Ben Eunson

 Ben Eunson (born 1989) is an Australian guitarist.
 Described by Guitar Player as “innovative” and having “already had the career of a seasoned veteran”, Eunson released his EP Autumn in 2015, followed by his debut solo album ACE in 2019.

 Background

-Ben Eunson began playing guitar at age 10, and from age 15 was working professionally in local jazz and rock clubs in Melbourne, Australia.
+Ben Eunson began playing guitar at age 10, and from age 15 was working professionally in local jazz and rock clubs in Melbourne.

 After relocating to the United States in his early 20s, he began playing regularly in New York’s West Village Jazz clubs.
 Eunson recorded his debut EP Autumn in February 2014 with Sean Wayland, Alexander Claffy and Kush Abadey.
 Eunson released his full-length studio debut album ACE in 2019, this time featuring collaborators Claffy and Abadey in an instrumental trio format.

 Eunson has toured extensively with Terri Lyne Carrington, and has worked alongside a wide array of artists including John Legend, Queen Latifah, Questlove, Chad Lefkowitz-Brown, Myron Walden and Theo Croker, among others.
 Eunson has performed extensively throughout the United States and worldwide, performing at the Monterey Jazz Festival, the Detroit International Jazz Festival, The Hollywood Bowl, and more.